-Absences for medical reasons are excused when documented with a doctor's report.
+Absences for medical reasons are to be documented with a doctor's report, and acceptance of medical reports are due to instructor approval.

 An absence may also count as excused in case a life situation that you need to attend arises: in such cases please email me beforehand, if possible.